Holocaust researchers in Poland win libel case on appeal

 Poland is governed by a nationalist conservative party that has sought to promote remembrance of Polish heroism and suffering during the wartime German occupation of the country.
 The party also believes that discussions of Polish wrongdoing distort the historical picture and are unfair to Poles.

-The Appellate Court of Warsaw argued in its explanation that it believed it's not the responsibility of the courts to judge scholarly research.
+The Appellate Court of Warsaw argued in its explanation that it believed that scholarly research should not be judged by courts.
+But it appeared not to be the end: a lawyer for the plaintiff said Monday that she would appeal Monday's ruling to the Supreme Court.

 The ruling was welcomed by the two researchers, Jan Grabowski and Barbara Engelking, who declared it a “great victory” in a Facebook post.